 Election Infrastructure Coordination:

 In January 2017, DHS designated Election Infrastructure as Critical Infrastructure, creating it as a subsector under Government Facilities.
-Working directly with the Sector Specific Agency (SSA) in DHS’ Office of Infrastructure Protection (IP), the SLTT section coordinates directly with state and local election officials on strategic cyber initiatives to secure the Nation’s Election Infrastructure, and serves as the front line coordination element for access to all CS&C cyber services and programs.
+Working directly with the Sector Risk Management Agency (SRMA) in DHS’ Office of Infrastructure Protection (IP), the SLTT section coordinates directly with state and local election officials on strategic cyber initiatives to secure the Nation’s Election Infrastructure, and serves as the front line coordination element for access to all CS&C cyber services and programs.

 Customer Experience and Management Office (CEMO)